JonasHiltl/Hyperledger-Fabric-2.2.1-starter-kit/README.md

 ./generateCryptoWithCa.sh
 ```
 ## 2. Start the network with CouchDB/levelDB
 To start the Network with CouchDB use the ./networkUpWithCouchDB.sh script.
-To start iwth levelDB use networkup.sh.
+To start with levelDB use networkup.sh.
 ```
 ./networkUpWithCouchDB.sh
 docker ps